Existence of multisoliton solutions of the gravitational Hartree equation in three dimensions: Abstract

 \section{Abstract}

-We consider the three-dimensional gravitational Hartree equation.
-We prove the existence of multisoliton solutions with gravitational interaction of hyperbolic, parabolic and hyperbolic-parabolic types, generalizing and improving the result by Krieger, Martel and Rapha\"el \cite{KMR2bodyHartree} which dealt with two soliton solutions.
+We prove the existence of multisoliton solutions of the three-dimensional gravitational Hartree equation whose trajectories follow many body dynamics of hyperbolic, parabolic or hyperbolic-parabolic types.
+This work generalizes and improves the result of Krieger-Martel-Rapha\"el \cite{KMR2bodyHartree} on two-soliton solutions.